craftsmancoding/pagination/README.md

 That's what we're creating here.
 It may surprise you, but to create pagination links, the only things you truly need are:

+* how many records you want to show per page
+* an offset from the start
 * the count of the total records available
 * the base URL that controls the offset.